Dual Degree / LLB in Civil and English Law

 IE University, like The University of Law, values the importance of innovative teaching methods and professional and personal networking.
 Both institutions strive to help you develop the necessary skills and knowledge that will provide an essential foundation for a successful professional career.

-You will experience a truly international learning experience combining studying three years with IE University in Spain and a fourth year at The University of Law.
+You will experience a truly international learning experience combining studying three years in Madrid and Segovia with IE University in Spain and a fourth year on an international internship or at The University of Law.
 Successful students will be awarded both a qualifying Spanish law degree and a qualifying law degree in England and Wales.

 If you aspire to become an international law professional who sets themselves apart from traditional law tracks, the Dual LLB will help you develop an outstanding profile when entering the legal job market.